OpenSlides/openslides-auth-service/README.md

 If you want to run all tests, just run the command `make test`.

+## Libraries

+To avoid a separate request to the auth-service, you can install a library for a quick response.

+Local install using pip: `pip install -e "git+ssh://git@github.com/GabrielInTheWorld/openslides-auth-service#egg=authlib&subdirectory=auth/libraries/pip-auth"`

 ## Networks

 Docker-containers have to have access to the same network, to communicate to each other.